 - Security: Fingerprint sensor (side-mounted)

-- Connectivity: Hybrid dual-SIM (Nano), WiFi 5 (dual-band), Bluetooth 5., GPS / AGPS / Glonass / Galileo / Beidou / QZSS, USB-C, NFC, 4G LTE, 5G
+- Connectivity: Hybrid dual-SIM (Nano), WiFi 5 (dual-band), Bluetooth 5.0, USB-C, NFC, 4G LTE, 5G

-- Battery: 6500mAh with 44W charging (power adapter provided)
+- Battery: 6500mAh with 44W charging (44W power adapter provided)

-- Price in Nepal: NPR 21,499 (6/128GB)
+- Vivo Y21d Price in Nepal: NPR 21,499 (6/128GB)

-4. Moto G35
+3. Moto G35

-Continuing our Best Phones Under 20,000 in Nepal list, Motorola G35 felt like a breath of fresh air compared to other budget phones I’ve tried, mainly because of the near-stock Android experience.
+Continuing our Best Phones Under 20,000 in Nepal list, the Motorola G35 felt like a breath of fresh air compared to other budget phones I’ve tried, mainly because of the near-stock Android experience.
 The software is clean, responsive, and free of the usual clutter that bogs down many phones in this range.
 Paired with the Unisoc T760, it handled everyday tasks like messaging, browsing, and social media without much trouble.
 The 6.72-inch screen with a 120Hz refresh rate feels smooth enough for scrolling, though I did find brightness lacking outdoors, especially under direct sunlight.
 Build-wise, it’s plastic as expected, but Motorola’s finish makes it feel sturdier than most in this price segment.

-The cameras are serviceable — good enough for daylight photos but quick to show their weaknesses in dim lighting.
+The cameras are serviceable — good enough for daylight photos, but quick to show their weaknesses in dim lighting.
 I did appreciate the extra ultrawide lens, though the results weren’t always consistent.
 Battery life from the 5,000mAh cell was solid, easily lasting a day, but the 18W charging felt slow when I needed a quick top-up.
 What stood out most wasn’t the hardware but Motorola’s promise of timely updates and the uncluttered Android experience.

-Specifications
+Moto G35 Specifications

-- Design, build: 166.3 x 76 x 7.8 mm, 188 gm, No IP rating
+- Design, build: 166.3 x 76 x 7.8 mm, 188 gm, No IP rated

-- Display: 6.72-inch IPS LCD screen, FHD+, 120Hz refresh rate
+- Display: 6.72-inch IPS LCD screen, FHD+, 120Hz refresh rate, Corning Gorilla Glass 3

 - Chipset: Unisoc T760 (6nm mobile platform)